mission-chief-bot/Mission-Chief-Bot/README.md

 7. You should be brought straight into a container, all you'll need to do is `cd Mission-Chief-Bot` and then do `vim config.ini`
 You'll want to press the `I` key to edit the document, and add your username, password and region etc. Once done press `ESC` and type `:wq` this will save the document.

-8. Run `python3 MissionChiefBot.py` to run the base bot, and you're done!
+8. Run `python3 MissionChiefBot.py` to run the base bot, and you're done! (bare in mind you'll need to run git pull to update the repo)

 9. To exit the docker container press `CTRL + D`, and if you need to enter the bot again just follow from step 6.